consp1racy/android-support-preference/README.md

 For now: Please read known issues at the bottom of this page and carefully examine the sample project.

-Your preference activity or preference fragment must extend `AppCompatPreferenceActivity` or custom `PreferenceFragment` respectively.
+Your preference activity or preference fragment should extend `AppCompatPreferenceActivity` or custom `PreferenceFragment` respectively.

 The theme used by this activity must include the following attributes: